samuel-bohman/my-personal-website/content/project/2017-09-17-getting-started-with-julia.md

 title = "Getting Started with Julia"

 # Project summary to display on homepage.
-summary = "Installation of the Julia programming language and setup of alternative IDEs on Ubuntu 16.04."
+summary = "Installation the Julia programming language and setup of IDEs on Ubuntu 16.04."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "julia-200x232.png"